hansol0003/pacman2/README.md

 Problem:
 -High score system not completed

-INSTRUCTIONS ON MAKING THIS GAME WORK (MUST HAVE ADMIN PRIVILEGES)
+INSTRUCTIONS ON MAKING THIS GAME WORK:

+1. Obtain superuser (su) preferences

-type command in terminal:
+2. Once you have done that, type command in terminal:

 sudo chmod -R 755 + filepath

-control+click (right click) then click open (don't double click) to open while override MacOS app security protocol (won't open otherwise)
+3. control+click (right click) then click open (don't double click) to open while override MacOS app security protocol (won't open otherwise)

-Select a resolution of your preference, and enjoy the game!
+4. Select a resolution of your preference, and enjoy the game!

-When you die, be advised that the menu button stops working.
+5. When you die, be advised that the menu button stops working (i'm sorry).
 Press esc to return to main menu and start a new game.